- Benefits of good nutrition during cancer treatment

 - To learn more

-Fatigue is feeling very tired all of the time.
+Fatigue is feeling very tired all the time.
 It doesn’t get better when you rest.
-It can be a problem for some people during cancer treatment, and is very common.
-If you are feeling tired or lack energy, talk to your doctor or nurse.
+It’s a common problem for people with cancer and those getting cancer treatment.
+If you’re feeling tired or lack energy, talk to your cancer care team.

 What to do

-- Talk to your doctor or nurse about your fatigue.
-If the fatigue has a medical cause, there may be treatment for it.
-Your doctor or nurse can help you figure out self-care measures that may help with the fatigue, too.
+- Talk to your cancer care team about your fatigue.
+If there’s a medical cause, there may be treatment for it.
+They can help you figure out self-care measures that may help with the fatigue, too.

 - Try to prioritize your activities.
 Do the most important ones when you have the most energy.